 Professor Yu leads on the development and delivery of the Universitys international strategy by working with teams across the University and stakeholders to boost the Universitys global profile and standing, and generate research and educational opportunities with overseas partners.
 Professor Yu also holds the role of Professor of Geotechnical Engineering in the Faculty of Engineering.

-Martin Holmes is the Universitys first Marketing Director.
-He is a graduate of Geography from the University of Sheffield and joined Marks and Spencer in 1984 where he undertook a variety of commercial and marketing roles before joining the University in March 2005.
-As Marketing Director his role involves executive responsibility for an integrated marketing capability across the University, as well as for student recruitment, admissions, international development, marketing communications and alumni development and fundraising.
+Jo Holmes is the Universitys first Marketing Director.
+She is a graduate of Geography from the University of Sheffield and joined Marks and Spencer in 1984 where she undertook a variety of commercial and marketing roles before joining the University in March 2005.
+As Marketing Director her role involves executive responsibility for an integrated marketing capability across the University, as well as for student recruitment, admissions, international development, marketing communications and alumni development and fundraising.

 Dennis joined the University of Leeds in 2002 as Director of Residential and Commercial Services and was appointed as Director of Facilities Management in 2009.
 His responsibilities currently include development and management of the Universitys estate, including the residential portfolio, commercial and campus support services, sport, and sustainability.

 A graduate of the School of English at the University, Francesca was appointed Director of Human Resources from 1 October 2015.
 She oversees a large department which provides HR services and support to over 7000 staff in eight faculties and across the corporate services.
 Previously, she was the Director of Organisational Development and Business Improvement at Nottingham Trent University, responsible for HR as well as university-wide programmes to enhance organisational performance.
 She is also a former member of the HEFCE Leadership, Governance and Management Strategic Advisory Board.